-In Germany bottle recycling is a common-practice and efficient process across the country.
-Machines or staff members in stores across take used bottles from customers in exchange for cash payments.
-Recycling rates are therefore consistently high and companies are encouraged to reuse the bottles.
+In Germany, bottle recycling is a common practice and efficient process across the country.
+Machines or staff members in stores take used bottles from customers in exchange for cash payments.
+Recycling rates are, therefore, consistently high, and companies are encouraged to reuse the bottles.
 Some ‘new’ bottles have indents on them to indicate the number of times they have been reused.
-Other German towns such as Neustadt an der Weinstrasse prefer to tackle the root of the problem by providing further cash incentives to reduce household waste in the first place.
+Other German towns, such as Neustadt an der Weinstrasse prefer to tackle the root of the problem by providing further cash incentives to reduce household waste in the first place.

 In 2009 in Australia, the New South Wales town of Bundanoon voted to ban bottled water out of concern for the environment and the health of the local community.
 Selling or dispensing bottled water within the town precinct became prohibited, and drinking fountains and filtered water dispensers became common features of the town instead.